kubeovn/docs/docs/guide/vpc.en.md

 - `selector`: Node selector for the VPC Gateway Pod.
 - `lanIp`: Needs to be the same as `nextHopIP`.

+Other configurable parameters:

+- `tolerations`: Configure tolerance for the VPC gateway.
+For details, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-nodes-by-condition)
+- `affinity`: Configure affinity for the Pod or node of the VPC gateway.
+For details, see [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity)

 ### Create EIP

 EIP allows for floating IP, SNAT, and DNAT operations after assigning an IP from an external network segment to a VPC gateway.